N0tAI/doasedit/README.md

 **Important to note this implementation unlike every other I can find only uses ONE doas call**

-Note that this shell intends to remain fully posix compliant, if you have any issues running this on a posix compliant shell or operating system please report it. (currently only testing on my system)
+Note that this shell intends to remain a fully posix compliant script, if you have any issues running this on a posix compliant shell please report it. (currently only testing on my system)

 ## Acknowledgement
 Thanks to the [Sudo Project](https://github.com/sudo-project/sudo) for the initial idea